grafana/grafana/docs/sources/enterprise/usage-insights.md

 ## Presence indicators

 Presence indicators are visible to all signed-in users on all dashboards.
 A presence indicator shows the avatars of users who interacted with the dashboard recently.
 You can see the user's name by hovering your cursor over the user's avatar.
-Users' avatars come from [Gravatar](https://gravatar.com) based on the user's email.
+The avatars come from [Gravatar](https://gravatar.com) based on the user's email.

 When more users are active on a dashboard than can fit in the presence indicators section, click on the `+X` icon that opens [dashboard insights]({{< relref "#dashboard-insights" >}}) to see more details about recent user activity.